Contents

 • Second Visit: Getty and Getty Villa

-• Getty offers Chinese audio tours, easily accessible by downloading the mobile App and using Bluetooth earphones.
-We only guided our family through exhibits with Chinese commentary.
-Unexpectedly, there was a crafting activity in the Getty entrance hall, which children especially enjoyed.
-After waiting for 15 minutes in line, they spent 45 minutes making a church-like stained glass window.
-Getty Villa also has a Family Room where children can play.
+• The Getty has Chinese audio guides available for download on a mobile app to use with Bluetooth headphones.
+We only showed our family the exhibits that had Chinese explanations.
+Unexpectedly, there was a craft activity in the entrance hall of the Getty that the kids particularly enjoyed; we waited in line for 15 minutes and spent 45 minutes making a window decoration similar to a stained glass window.
+The Getty Villa also has a Family Room where kids can play.

 To Be Continued